hardlycarlos/samba-sssd-ubuntu-ad/README.md

 ## Change the Hostname

 There is no requirement for you to change the hostname.
-But this is probably the time to do so, if you want to do so.
+But this is probably the time to do so, if you want.

 ```
 sudo hostnamectl set-hostname "$MACHINE_NAME\.$DOMAIN"